-Many users have complained that their Alexa is randomly playing music in their smart homes.
-Not everyone is aware of the reasons or ways to fix it, and hence they get confused.
+Many users have complained that their Alexa randomly plays music in their smart homes.
+Not everyone is aware of the reasons or ways to fix it, so they get confused.
 Here are some steps you can follow to fix it:

 Table of Contents

 The first thing we advise you to check is the routines set by you in the smart home.
 For example, it might be that someone must have developed a specific routine to let Alexa randomly play music from the playlist.

 In any other case, we suggest you try and remove all the set routines to stop the occurrence altogether.
 Once you have removed all the existing routines, you can add new ones according to your preferences.

 If this too doesn’t help with the issue, then jump on to the following next step.

 Next, we recommend you try factory resetting the device to fix the problem you are having.
 However, when you do factory resetting of the device, it will wipe out all the existing settings stored in Alexa.

 We should mention that once your factory reset Alexa, it will clear everything, which implies that you will have set up the whole thing following all the procedures all over again.